 Intelligent Automation Centre

-The Intelligent Automation Centre has been formed following the conclusion of the EPSRC Centre for Innovative Manufacturing in Intelligent Automation.
+The Intelligent Automation Centre was formed in 2017 following the conclusion of the EPSRC Centre for Innovative Manufacturing in Intelligent Automation.
 It brings together a wide range of expertise from manufacturing, mechanical, electrical and systems engineering, human factors, computer science, design, mathematics and economics.

 The Centre's vision is to inspire and deliver transformative research and innovation in industrial automation, robotics and digitalisation.
 Our aim is to revolutionise industrial resilience, effectiveness and agility, leading to sustainable productivity growth and well-being.